 Inclusive education is founded in the Education and Training Act 2020, which states: “people who have special education needs (whether because of disability or otherwise) have the same rights to enrol and receive education at state schools as people who do not”.

 New Zealand schools also have binding obligations to include and provide a quality education for all learners under the:

 - New Zealand Disability Strategy

 - United Nations Convention on the Rights of Persons with Disabilities.

 This obligation is backed up by the:

 - New Zealand Curriculum

-- Te Whāriki (early childhood education curriculum) and
+- Te Whāriki (early childhood education curriculum)

 - Te Marautanga o Aotearoa (curriculum for Māori-medium settings).